scania-digital-design-system/tegel/packages/tegel-cli/README.md

 # Tegel CLI

+⚠️ **Warning**: This tool is currently in development.
+Use with caution in production environments.
+This is only intended for use in microfrontends built with stencil.js

-A command-line tool for copying and transforming Tegel components with custom prefixes, enabling version isolation in microfrontend architectures.
+A command-line tool for copying and transforming Tegel design system components with custom prefixes.
+This tool enables microfrontend teams to use Tegel components with their own naming conventions to avoid Web Component registration conflicts.

 ## Overview